asvine-p/ExerciceInstagram/README.md

   -Firstly, connect to your Instagram Account
   -See your recent photos posted
-  -Disconect if you want to see a another account
+  -Disconnect if you want to see another account

 Minimum Android SDK: API 18